pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

         return None
 ```

 This `get_data_for_stat()` function retrieves basketball player statistics for the top players in a specified statistical category (`stat_name`) for a given season (`2023`) and league (`ncaaw`).
-At a high level, here's an overview of how it works:

-1. Function Arguments
-   - stat_name - specifies the statistic to pull the top players (points scored, field goals made, etc.)
-   - season - specifies the starting year of the desired season (set to '2023' by default to get data for the 2023-2024 season)
-   - league - specifies the league (set to 'ncaaw' for NCAA Women's Basketball by default)
-   - count - specifies the maximum number of players to retrieve (set to '500' by default)

-2. API Endpoint and Parameters
-   - The function begins by setting the base URL for the Yahoo Sports API endpoint for basketball season statistics in the `url` variable.
-   - Next, the function uses the `params` variable to store various query string parameters for the API request (such as language, region, time zone, etc.)
+At a high level, the function begins by setting the base URL for the Yahoo Sports API endpoint for basketball season statistics in the `url` variable.
+Next, it uses the `params` variable to store various query string parameters for the API request (such as language, region, time zone, etc.).

-3. Making the API Request
-   - The function uses the `requests.get()` method to send a GET request to the API endpoint with the specified parameters.
-   - It checks the response status code for errors using `response.raise_for_status()`.
+The function then uses the `requests.get()` method to send a GET request to the API endpoint with the specified parameters.
+It checks the response status code for errors using `response.raise_for_status()`.
 If the response indicates an error (4xx or 5xx status code), it raises an exception.
-   - If the request is successful, the function returns the JSON data obtained from the API response.
+If the request is successful, the function returns the JSON data obtained from the API response.

-4. Error Handling
-   - The function includes error handling using a try-except block to catch any exceptions that may occur during the API request process.
-   - If an exception occurs (e.g., network issues, invalid response), an error message is printed, and the function returns `None`.

 You could further modify this code to fit your needs and add additional parameters to the function arguments (such as language or region), but we'll use this function to retrieve the top players for a given statistical category.
 Here's an example of retrieving the top 500 players (the default `count` is set to `500` in the function) by total points scored during the season: